Higher Education Academic Credit Transfer Procedure

 8. Student Responsibilities

-1. Students are responsible for understanding the implications that the granting of credit will have on their visa and/or professional accreditation.
+1. Students are responsible for understanding the implications that the granting of credit will have on their visa, visa pathways and/or professional accreditation.

 9. Impact of credit upon grade point average